Ash pond at McIntosh to be completely excavated with ash stored in a permitted, lined landfill on plant property

-ATLANTA, April 18, 2019 /PRNewswire/ -- Georgia Power continues to make progress towards the closure of seven ash ponds at Plant Yates with the dewatering process scheduled to begin in mid-May.
-Dewatering marks a significant step towards completing the closure process, and Georgia Power's ash pond closure plan for Plant Yates is specifically designed for the site to help ensure water quality is protected every step of the way.
+ATLANTA, Oct.
+1, 2019 /PRNewswire/ -- Georgia Power continues to make progress towards the closure of the ash pond at Plant McIntosh with the dewatering process scheduled to begin in October.
+Dewatering marks a significant step towards completing the closure process, and Georgia Power's ash pond closure plan for Plant McIntosh is specifically designed for the site to ensure water quality is protected every step of the way.

-Four of the ash ponds nearest the river at Plant Yates are to be completely excavated with the ash consolidated with the remaining three ponds, which will be closed in place using advanced engineering methods and technologies.
+The ash pond at Plant McIntosh will be completely excavated, with the ash stored in a permitted, lined landfill on plant property.
 Ash pond closures are site-specific and consider multiple factors, such as pond size, location, geology and amount of material; and each closure is certified by a team of independent, professional engineers.

-"As we begin the dewatering process at Plant Yates, we are pleased with the progress we have made on our ash pond closure process throughout the state at all of our plants," said Dr. Mark Berry, vice president of Environmental & Natural Resources for Georgia Power.
+"As we begin the dewatering process at Plant McIntosh, we are pleased with the progress we have made on our ash pond closures at all of our plants," said Dr. Mark Berry, vice president of Environmental & Natural Resources for Georgia Power.
 "We continue to focus on safety and meeting all compliance requirements throughout the process to fulfill our longstanding commitment to protect the environment and local communities.
-We have invested in appropriate water treatment systems to help ensure that our dewatering process is protective of the area's rivers.
+We have invested in water treatment systems to help ensure that our dewatering process is protective of the Savannah River.
 Throughout the process, clear communication to our customers and the community about our progress remains a priority."

-The ash pond dewatering plan for Plant Yates that has been approved by the Georgia Environmental Protection Division (EPD) identifies the enhanced water treatment system, controls and monitoring that will be used during the process to help ensure that the water discharged is protective of water quality standards.
-The planned on-site closure methods will be permitted and regulated by the EPD.
+The ash pond dewatering plan for Plant McIntosh has been approved by the Georgia Environmental Protection Division (EPD) and describes the water treatment system, controls and monitoring that will be used during the process to help ensure that the water discharged is protective of water quality standards.
+The planned on-site closure methods are being permitted and regulated by the EPD.

 Georgia Power first announced its plans to permanently close all of its ash ponds in September 2015, with initial plans released in June 2016.
-The company is in the process of completely excavating 19 ash ponds located adjacent to lakes and rivers with the remaining 10 being closed in place using advanced engineering methods and closure technologies.
+The company is in the process of completely excavating 19 ash ponds with the remaining 10 being closed in place using proven engineering methods and closure technologies.

-In 2016, the company announced that all ash ponds will stop receiving coal ash in three years and the significant construction work necessary to accommodate the dry-handling of ash is on track to be completed in 2019.
-Today, more than 60 percent of the coal ash Georgia Power produces is recycled for various beneficial uses, such as Portland cement, concrete and cinder blocks.
+In 2016, the company announced that all ash ponds will stop receiving coal ash in three years, and the significant construction work necessary to accommodate the dry-handling of ash has been completed in 2019.
+Today, more than 75 percent of the coal ash Georgia Power produces is recycled for various beneficial uses, such as Portland cement, concrete and cinder blocks.

 Protecting Water Quality Throughout Ash Pond Closure Process

 Georgia Power's commitment to protecting water quality of surface waters, such as lakes and rivers, includes comprehensive and customized dewatering processes during ash pond closures.
 The company's process treats the water to help ensure that it meets the requirements of the plant's wastewater discharge permits approved by the EPD and is protective of applicable water quality standards.
-The dewatering process marks a significant step towards completing the ash pond closure process and has begun at four of Georgia Power's plants: Bowen, McDonough, McManus and Branch, with Plant Yates scheduled to begin in mid-May.
+The dewatering process marks a significant step towards completing the ash pond closure process and has begun at five of Georgia Power's plants: Bowen, McDonough, McManus, Branch and Yates, with Plant McIntosh scheduled to begin in October.

 About Georgia Power